I am sure you have heard the saying “an hour before

 So, what kind of things can we do to help ourselves improve our sleep hygiene?

-• Turn off all mobiles and laptops by 8.30 – 9 pm
+- Turn off all mobiles and laptops by 8.30 – 9 pm (at the least, put them on flight mode)

-• Ensure you have regular movement and exercise throughout your day.
-If mobility is poor, try chair exercise.
+- Ensure you have regular movement and exercise throughout your day.
+If mobility is poor, try chair exercise, and ensure you get some fresh air daily.

-• An essential supplement to aid sleep would be magnesium.
+- An essential supplement to aid sleep would be magnesium.
 Magnesium is the only “chill pill” you need (magnesium has a multitude of benefits other than sleep and relaxation, but that’s a whole other conversation).
 If you regularly take antacids, they can deplete magnesium levels in the body, so just be aware of that and think about trying to get more magnesium in your diet, or use a good quality supplement with good bioavailability.
-Use magnesium citrate.
+Use magnesium glycinate which is preferred for its calming effect, aiding sleep and general anxiousness.

-• Stress reduction – this is also talked about a lot in Ayurvedic medicine, naturopathy, and Chinese medicine because the liver is the seat of anger.
+- Stress reduction – this is also talked about a lot in Ayurvedic medicine, naturopathy, and Chinese medicine because the liver is the seat of anger.
 If we become angry and bitter through stress the liver is again affected, impacting our ability to sleep, and creating that whole vicious cycle again.
 So, combat stress!
+Learn to" let things go", don't hang on to grudges - it only effects you!

 Ways we may be able to help combat stress: